kevinolega/callcentertrainingtips/_posts/2014-01-20-ask-application-process.md

 I sometimes follow up with,

 “Is it a one day process?
-A two day process?”
+A two-day process?”

 I then sneak in,